illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

 ### Presentation Requirements

-* The presentation can be live or pre-recorded but only the Project Manager does the presenting
+* Only the Project Manager does the presenting
   * Others need to help prepare it but only the PM will do the presenting
   * Presentation is not a slide show, but a verbal explaining and demonstration of the artifacts produced
-  * We need to see your face
-  * If recorded, find a quiet place, focus on audio and or use head phones and make a quality recoding.

 ### What to Deliver to Canvas

 Each person must deliver the URL to their Critique reports at the beginning of Sprint Presentation Day, Monday 10 AM.
 In your private GitHub repo under `itmt-430` > `sprint-02` > `Readme.md`.